LGN520/farreach-public/ycsb-implementation.md

 			* Switchos gets maxseq of cache hits based on in-switch snapshot and client-side upstream backups
 			* Switchos gets maxseq of cache misses based on per-server latest/snapshotted maxseq
 			* Switchos gets final maxseq based on maxseq of cache hits/misses, and write all seq_reg conservatively by ptf.popserver

+* TODO: Add snapshotid into seqhdr for server-side snapshot